Series: Talon #1

-Published October, 2014 by Harlequin Teen
+Published by Harlequin Teen on October, 2014

 Genres: Dragons, Urban Fantasy, Werewolves / Shifters

-Purchase: The Book Depository | Bookworld | Booktopia
+Book Depository | Bookworld | Booktopia

 Long ago, dragons were hunted to near extinction by the Order of St. George, a legendary society of dragon slayers.
 Hiding in human form and growing their numbers in secret, the dragons of Talon have become strong and cunning, and they're positioned to take over the world with humans none the wiser.

 Ember and Dante Hill are the only sister and brother known to dragonkind.
 Trained to infiltrate society, Ember wants to live the teen experience and enjoy a summer of freedom before taking her destined place in Talon.
 But destiny is a matter of perspective, and a rogue dragon will soon challenge everything Ember has been taught.
 As Ember struggles to accept her future, she and her brother are hunted by the Order of St. George.

 Soldier Garret Xavier Sebastian has a mission to seek and destroy all dragons, and Talon's newest recruits in particular.
 But he cannot kill unless he is certain he has found his prey: and nothing is certain about Ember Hill.
 Faced with Ember's bravery, confidence and all-too-human desires, Garret begins to question everything that the Order has ingrained in him: and what he might be willing to give up to find the truth about dragons.

 I went into Talon a little wary due to the mixed reviews Iâ€™d seen.
 I was pleasantly surprised, however, to discover a fast-paced story that I managed to read overnight.
 While there were some aspects of the book I wish hadnâ€™t been as big of a focus as they were, the ending totally made up for it.
 I found myself really enjoying this new world filled with dragons and a secret order determined to wipe them out.